NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 This feature helps to reduce the memory footprint of the kv cache when dealing with very long sequences.

+The feature, which allows different `max_attention_window_size` values for each layer, is also supported.
+To utilize this feature, simply provide an `int32 torch.Tensor` or `list` to the `GenerationSession.setup` when using python runtime session, or provide a vector to the `KvCacheConfig` when using cpp runtime.
+If the number of the provided elements is less than the number of layers, the provided tensor/list/vector will be repeated multiple times to the number of layers and then be saved as a new tensor.
+This tensor will serve as the buffer for `max_attention_window_size`, setting unique values for each layer.
+However, it’s important to note that the memory allocation for the kv cache still relies on the buffer’s maximum value.

 _Note that the cyclic kv cache feature doesn't work with beam searching currently as the context kv cache are shared across beams.

-_The experimental feature, which allows different `max_attention_window_size` values for each layer, is also supported.
-To utilize this feature, simply provide an `int32 torch.Tensor` with a shape of `[num_layers]` to the `GenerationSession.setup`.
-This tensor will serve as the buffer for `max_attention_window_size`, setting unique values for each layer.
-However, it’s important to note that the memory allocation for the kv cache still relies on the buffer’s maximum value._

 ## StreamingLLM